 Buy (or register) for bride gear.

 So, while you might be pumped to have matching wedding bands, you and your spouse might not be ones to brag.
-If this is more your style, Ramey suggests taking a more subtle approach and decking yourselves out in some ‘just married’ gear.
+If this is more your style, Ramey suggests taking a more subtle approach and decking yourselves out in some "just married" gear.
 She suggests starting with luggage tags to keep it subtle.
-If subtlety is not your thing–personalized tees, jackets, passport covers, and more, should do the trick.
+If subtlety is not your thing, personalized tees, jackets, passport covers, and more, should do the trick.
 These clues will entice flight attendants and other airline employees to inquire about your gear, giving you the opportunity to dish the news without having to issue a press release.

-Use a travel agent for your honeymoon planning.
+Use a travel agent.

-Though you and your wanderlust new hubby or wifey are fully capable of booking tickets, reading resort reviews and mapping out your trip, sometimes hiring a professional can reap a different slew of benefits.
+Though you and your wanderlust new husband or wife are fully capable of booking tickets, reading resort reviews and mapping out your trip, sometimes hiring a professional can reap a different slew of benefits.
 Because they have well-established connections over several decades in the hospitality industry, a travel agent will go the extra mile to make your experience memorable.
 In other words?
-You don’t have to go into details about your nuptials to the airline because your agent will take care of the task for you, allowing you to sit back and let the glasses of champagne roll your way.
+You don't have to go into details about your nuptials to the airline because your agent will take care of the task for you, allowing you to sit back and let the glasses of champagne roll your way.

 Be strategic about airlines.